 (Click each circle to flip over.)

 The Global Emerging Infections Surveillance and Response System (GEIS), a division of the Armed Forces Health Surveillance Center (AFHSC), is committed to enhancing electronic disease surveillance capacity around the world.
 To this end, they have entered into a robust collaboration with the Johns Hopkins University Applied Physics Laboratory to create the Suite for Automated Global Electronic bioSurveillance (SAGES).
 SAGES is a collection of modular, flexible, open source software tools for electronic disease surveillance.

-A new alpha version of OpenESSENCE for aggregate data collection is available.
-As an alpha version this release is suitable for testing and evaluation, but is not yet ready for operational use.
+A new beta version of OpenESSENCE is available.
+As a beta version this release is suitable for testing and evaluation, but is not yet ready for operational use.
 We would appreciate your feedback on this release at contactSAGES@jhuapl.edu.

 Click here for downloading and installation instructions.

 A team of scientists from the Johns Hopkins University Applied Physics Laboratory has developed a novel capability to predict the outbreak of infectious diseases.
 The new method, known as PRISM – Predicting Infectious Disease Scalable Model – extracts relationships among clinical, meteorological, climatic, and socio-political data.

 Visit the PRISM web site for more information.